Best Of17 min read

 6. Namecheap — Best for Absolute Bare-Minimum Budgets

-Sometimes the budget is what the budget is.
-A volunteer-run neighborhood organization with a $15/month total tech budget needs options, and Namecheap delivers something most hosts don't: honest, unglamorous, genuinely cheap hosting that does the job without pretending to be more.
+Sometimes the budget is what it is.
+A volunteer-run neighborhood group with a $15/month total tech budget needs options, and Namecheap delivers something most hosts don't: honest, straightforward, genuinely cheap hosting that actually works.

-Namecheap's Stellar plan — often found under $2/month — is remarkable for its price point.
-You won't get LiteSpeed servers or managed WordPress magic, but you'll get a working website, free SSL, and a domain name at a price that won't require a committee vote.
-Their domain registrar side of the business is actually world-class — it's where a huge percentage of developers buy their personal domains — and the bundled hosting benefits from that same infrastructure.
+Namecheap's Stellar plan — often found under $2/month — is remarkable at its price point.
+You won't get LiteSpeed servers or managed WordPress perks, but you'll get a working website, free SSL, and a domain name at a price that won't require a committee vote.
+Their domain registrar side of the business is actually world-class — it's where a huge percentage of developers buy personal domains — and the bundled hosting benefits from that same infrastructure.

-Worth knowing: their EasyWP managed WordPress product exists separately and runs around $3.88/month.
-If WordPress is your platform, it's genuinely worth considering over the standard shared plans.
+Worth knowing: their EasyWP managed WordPress product is separate and runs around $3.88/month.
+If WordPress is your platform, it's worth comparing to standard shared plans.

 Key Features: